 The girl looking back at me today isn’t a baby, and it’s bittersweet.

-If you work from home or whatever your case may be, this is a gentle reminder to savor..
+If you work from home with kids, this is a gentle reminder to savor..

 - the crafts (no matter how many) stick them on your fridge

 - mid-day stories under the blanket on the couch